brianjlacy/storyquest/README.md

 StoryQuest is currently in development and has reached beta stage.
 Feel free to comment or try.
 Caution: documentation is somewhat sparse at the moment, we're woking on this.

-The following text describes the build process for StoryQuest.
-If you pulled this release either from the storyquest-builds repository or the Docker registry, you usually does not need to build the source as you are already using a built version.
-In this case, skip to the chapter "Configuration".

 ## Build Preconditions

 For the following steps, you will need nave.sh, grunt and bower installed.
 If you don't use